 In face of the COVID-19 pandemic, the Group is highly conscious of the potential health and safety impacts brought to its employees.
 The Group has strengthened the sanitation of its operations to ensure a healthy and safe working environment.
-In addition, the Group has provided its employees with disinfection supplies like surgical masks, protective gowns, protective glasses and N95 masks subjected to their needs.
+In addition, the Group has provided its employees with disinfection supplies like surgical masks, protective gowns and protective glasses subjected to their needs.
 The Group also sent out guidelines to employees advising on reporting measures in case of outbreak of the coronavirus among employees and related family members.
+In addition, the Group also offered employees a flexibility working arrangement if they conduct COVID-19 test.